lioulirong/say_my_name/_posts/2021-06-30-how-i-build-this-site.md

 Jekyll is a static website generator.
 You can find enough introduction to it on the Internet.
 I'll skip that part.

 The same applied to the installation.
+Check [this](https://ithelp.ithome.com.tw/articles/10198964) out to install.
 As for the tutorial for Jekyll it self, I recommend [Mike Dane's tutorial](https://www.youtube.com/watch?v=T1itpPvFWHI&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB&index=1) on YouTube.
 I will cover the content of the video in my future article.